JoeGamer2120/CHE412-Tubular-Flow-Reactor-Analysis/ProjectSummaryReport.typ

 used.
 For laminar flow, a laminar flow reactor and RTD model were used.
 Due to the unpredictability of transition flow, no model exist specifically for transition.
 So, using the laminar flow and plug flow reactor models, a range of conversions was determined.
+Because RTD models have bound of integration between 0 and infinity, python was used to determine the theoretical conversion @theorycalc.
 A complete summary of data collected is presented in @results.

 #figure(